 It is very important that faculty and staff who have COVID-19 symptoms or who have been identified as being exposed to COVID-19 through contact tracing follow the processes outlined below.

-- Please Note: please allow 2-6 hours for Case Management to contact you and be on the lookout for a call from a number that you don’t recognize.
-If it has been more than 6 hours, you can call the Case Management team directly at 847-491-8422 or firstname.lastname@example.org
+- Please Note: Please allow 2-6 hours for Case Management to contact you and be on the lookout for an email to your Northwestern email address.
+If it has been more than 6 hours, you can email the Case Management team directly at email@example.com

 - If you develop symptoms while at home, stay at home, update your supervisor, and self-quarantine while you await additional guidance from Case Management.